 - How is the physical flow of the classroom working?
 What needs to change?

 - How are the routines working?
 What is working well?
 What needs tweaking?
+What do we need to review to reteach?

 - Which students need intervention?
 In reading?
 In writing?
 In math?